mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 ### Step 2.
 Launch the Microfab 'Commerce' blockchain network

-1. Pull the docker image for MicroFab.
+1. Pull the docker image for Microfab.
 Microfab is a containerised Fabric network from the IBM Blockchain Platform team for development purposes.

 `docker pull sstone1/microfab:latest`